frederic-perez/AmE-dictionary/data/dictionary.md

 __many<sup>1</sup>__ _adj_
 __many<sup>2</sup>__ _n_
 __maple__
-__mar<sup>1</sup>__ _v_ :eight::pencil2: (mars, marred) If something is marred, it’s damaged due to a flaw.
-If the big football game on Sunday ends with a fight among fans of the opposing teams, commentators will say that the game was marred by violence. _A game marred by injuries to key players._
+__mar<sup>1</sup>__ _v_ :nine::pencil2: (mars, marred) If something is marred, it’s damaged due to a flaw.
+If the big football game on Sunday ends with a fight among fans of the opposing teams, commentators will say that the game was marred by violence. _A game marred by injuries to key players._ _It marred the week._
 __mar<sup>2</sup>__ _n_ A disfiguring mark; a blemish.
 __marathon__ _n_ _This is more of a marathon than a sprint._
 __maraud__ _v_